What is Programming For Lovers?

 Content Engineer

-Jon is an Automation Engineer and alumnus of Carnegie Mellon University, where he studied Automated Science.
+Jon is an Automation Engineer and alumnus of Carnegie Mellon University, where he completed a master’s in automated science.
 His passion lies in revolutionizing scientific research through cutting-edge technology, particularly in the realms of drug discovery, genomic research, and longevity studies.

 Xavier Lien